Waleed-BS/MyReads/README.md

 ## Description

-This web app alows you to categorize books from a given backend server to different shelves (Read, Currently Reading, Want to Read).
+This web app allows you to categorize books from a given backend server to different shelves (Read, Currently Reading, Want to Read).

 ## Installing